LimGen: Probing the LLMs for Generating Suggestive Limitations of Research Papers: LimGen Dataset

 \subsection{Dataset collection}

 We obtain the dataset from ACL Anthology\footnote{\url{https://aclanthology.org/}} website.
 We take advantage of the recent mandatory inclusion of the `limitations' section in the research paper for the submission of Computational Linguistics-related venues.
-We scrap the proceedings of EMNLP, ACL, and EACL venues of 2022 and 2023 years respectively.
+We scrape the proceedings of EMNLP, ACL, and EACL venues of 2022 and 2023 years respectively.
 After obtaining the papers, the initial step involves using \texttt{scipdf\_parser}\footnote{\url{https://github.com/titipata/scipdf\_parser}} to parse the PDFs.
 The parser segregates the content of the paper into section-wise information.
-From the extracted sections, to create the `source' text for the SLG task, we discard some of the sections \textit{Abstract, Introduction, Related Works, Acknowledgements, Conclusion, Ethics Statement, Appendix, References, Limitations} and preserve the main contribution of the paper in form of methodology, experiments, results, and discussions, etc. We use the corresponding actual `limitations' section as the reference limitations.
+From the extracted sections, to create the `source' text for the SLG task, we discard some of the sections \textit{Abstract, Introduction, Related Works, Acknowledgements, Conclusion, Ethics Statement, Appendix, References, Limitations} and preserve the main contribution of the paper in the form of methodology, experiments, results, and discussions, etc. We use the corresponding actual `limitations' section as the reference limitations.
 In total, we utilize 4068 peer-reviewed short and long papers from three different ACL venues.
+We release the LimGen dataset under the CC BY 4.0 license.

 As an initial exploratory analysis of the proposed \textbf{LimGen} dataset, we computed several key statistics.
 Notably, the average length of the research papers stands at approximately 5000 tokens and 187 sentences.
 Whereas the limitation sections, average around 230 tokens, and 9 sentences.
 The longer length of the papers poses a challenge for the large language models to process the longer context length.
 For detailed statistics corresponding to each conference, please refer to the provided Table~\ref{tab:dataset_statistics}.